 But why?
 Well, in the last few months, one thing we have observed in the healthcare startup ecosystem is that all healthcare startups are pushing hard to generate multiple revenue streams.

-For instance, online pharmacies are introducing telemedicine or virtual care and virtual care platforms are introducing online pharmacy, healthcare eCommerce and mental health offerings.
+For instance, online pharmacies are introducing telemedicine or virtual care and virtual care platforms are introducing online pharmacy, healthcare eCommerce, and mental health offerings.

-By providing multiple healthcare and wellness services from either single platforms or dedicated platforms, these startups do not only generate more revenue but acquire more patients and also deliver them with the most remarkable user experience.
+By providing multiple healthcare and wellness services from either single platforms or dedicated platforms, these startups not only generate more revenue but acquire more patients and also deliver them the most remarkable user experience.